 Course Times & Enrolment

-This course is now closed for enrolments
+This course is currently unavailable.

 This course allows students to develop the basic skills of wood carving and some elements of construction and assemblage.
 During the first 2 days students will learn various techniques of carving with both hand tools and with basic power tools and establish a necessary level of basic skills.
 The course will consider both traditional and contemporary wood sculpture practice, basic cutting and joining techniques, treatment of wood surfaces, interior and exterior installation, wood colouring, relief and 3D carving techniques, the use and inclusion of found objects and materials, such as metal, plastics, driftwood etc. Thereafter the emphasis will be on giving each individual student a chance to develop in a direction which is suitable for their own abilities and aspirations and also allows for the input/development of more personal and creative ideas.